Zilberman Method: Theory

 The Zilberman Method draws upon traditional teaching methods as outlined by Chazal and championed by The Maharal and the Vilna Gaon.
 The Mishnah and the Talmud set forth halakhic guidelines for teaching Torah to children.
 These guidelines include the ages at which texts should be studied: "Five years old [is the age to begin studying] Scripture; a ten year-old [learns] the Mishnah; a thirteen year-old for the mitzvot ([obligation of the] commandments); a fifteen year-old [for the study] of Talmud..."; the times of study (including Shabbat for children; Hachazan roeh heichan tinokot korin – the chazzan observes [on Shabbat] where [in the text] the children are reading) and the manner of teaching (safi lei k'tura –stuffing the children like oxen; ligmar inish v'hadar lisbor –read the text and then explain it.

 The Zilberman method has children focus exclusively on Tanakh and Mishnah in their younger years, ensuring that they know large portions of both areas by heart before they begin learning Gemara (Talmud).
 Indeed, graduates of such schools tend to have impressive fluency in these areas.
 Two key elements in Zilberman's methodology, however, must be singled out: chazarah (review) and student participation.

 In the Zilberman-styled school, a new text of Chumash (Scripture) is introduced in the following manner.
 On Monday and Tuesday, the teacher chants the text with the tropp (ta'amei ha'mikra) and the students immediately imitate him.
 This is repeated several times until the students are able to read the text independently.
 Then the teacher introduces the translation/explanation of the text and invites students to participate in the process.
 New words typically need to be translated only once; subsequently, students are encouraged to call out the translation on their own.
 All translations are strictly literal.
 If the translation does not automatically yield a comprehensible meaning, the students are invited to try to find one.
 The class spends the rest of the week reviewing the material.
 Each pasuk is reviewed with the tropp at least twenty-four times.
 Adjustments are made for each grade level.

 Examples

 In Shabbat 63a it states, "A man should recite, and only later expound."
 This is in contrast to standard procedure in the Torah world, where intense scrutiny of the text at a relatively young age is favoured over the covering and committing to memory of vast amounts of material.
 Zilberman also instituted that school sessions be continued on Shabbat and Jewish holidays, albeit at a reduced schedule.

 Other practices

-Rabbi Zilberman kept the practice of donning his tefilin all day, and so encouraged his students.
-In normative practice, the tefilin are removed after Shacharit.
+Rabbi Zilberman kept the practice of donning his tefillin all day, and so encouraged his students.
+In normative practice, the tefillin are removed after Shacharit.
 Zilberman was one of the first rabbis to promote the usage of tekhelet, and encouraged his students and family to make use of the dye in their tzitzit.
 He encouraged his students to get married young, because it states in Pirkei Avot "An 18 year-old [enters] the chuppah (wedding canopy)".